Killings in Willisville

 Cooper states that few of the fights were fatal, however, he has information about one fight which resulted in four deaths.
 It was on a Sunday evening in October 1914, according to Cooper.
 Jimmy Edwards and Big Bill Cooper (he was only 5 feet 10 inches tall) had been to church.
 Afterwards they decided to walk to the depot and watch the 10 p.m. train go through town.

 Edwards smoked roll-your-own cigarettes and was out of paper so the two decided to walk downtown to get some.
 While walking they saw Andy Adams come out of an ice cream parlor.
 Edwards asked Adams if he had any cigarette papers and Adams said, "no, but I have some Camels."
 "No thanks." said Edwards.
-"I'll go
+"I'll go to Pete's Place and get some"

 He